WencesJacobLorenzo/CECS-456-Project---Wences-Jacob-Lorenzo---Section-01/README.md

 This repository does not include the images in the dataset due to file size limits.
 However, the required folder structure has been recreated using placeholder files so the code runs correctly after adding the real dataset.

 ## CNN for Animal Classification
-This project impkements a Convolutional Neural Network (CNN) fir 10-class animal image classification with the above Anials-10 dataset.
+This project implements a Convolutional Neural Network (CNN) for 10-class animal image classification with the above Animals-10 dataset.
 The model is trained using a supervised learning approach with data augmentation, regularization, and adaptive learning-rate scheduling.
-Evaluation includes both quantitatie and qualitative assessment.
+Evaluation includes both quantitative and qualitative assessment.

 ## Requirements
-- This project requries Python 3.8 or higher with dependencies listed in **requirements.txt**
+- This project requires Python 3.8 or higher with dependencies listed in **requirements.txt**
 - Install dependencies using:
   ```
   pip install -r requirements.txt